 Normalize asking people what kind of support they would like or need.
 It is ok to ask and if they don’t know or are too worked up to decide try active listening and see where the conversation goes.

 A quick lesson on active listening!
 Active listening is a way to show that you are engaged, focused and willing to support the person talking to you.
 You can practice active listening by repeating back to people what they say, nodding, asking questions that engage the speaker in the conversation, withholding judgement and clarifying.
-These are skills we can dig deeper into on another blog post or we can practice in a 1×1 coaching session. *You can sign up for a FREE coaching consultation here.

 This does NOT mean you need to overthink the conversation or not talk about yourself at all.
 Instead it is a reminder to think of the best way to support your friends instead of spewing cliches at them.
 It’s a reminder to have a REAL conversation where you listen instead of lecturing your friend.